 Meira is a talented writer, with a background in marketing, and print and digital publishing.
 Prior to joining Miller Ink, she served as Assistant Director of Marketing at ETTA, and worked at Mishpacha magazine and Penguin Books.
 Meira is a graduate of the University of California, Los Angeles, where she received her BA in English Literature with highest honors, and of the Denver Publishing Institute.
 She is fluent in Hebrew and has studied Spanish and French.

-Rachel Bracker is a writer, designer and media strategist with a background in journalism and design.
-She earned a BA in Linguistics with a minor in News, Media, and Society at the University of Southern California, where she received a USC Presidential Scholarship, was inducted into Phi Beta Kappa, and completed coursework in the Thematic Option honors program.
-At USC, she served as an editor for the Daily Trojan, and interned for USC Media Relations.
+Rachel Bracker is a writer, designer, and media strategist with a background in journalism, information design, and online community building.
+Rachel earned a BA in Linguistics with a minor in News, Media, and Society at the University of Southern California, where she was inducted into Phi Beta Kappa, served as an editor for the Daily Trojan, and interned for USC Media Relations.
 She currently serves as the Communications Director for the Westside Young Democrats and for the California Young Democrats Jewish Caucus.
 Rachel's hobbies include vegetarian cooking, travel, and photography.

 Hannah DeWit helps to manage both traditional media and social media campaigns for Miller Ink clients.
 Previously, she worked for a range of local and statewide political races in California.
 A graduate of the Masa program, Hannah lived in Israel for a year and interned at the International Institute of Counter Terrorism in Herzliya.